Select the best women’s tennis racket according to your skill level and requirements.

 Body Size

 A woman’s body size should be considered before buying the best tennis racket.
 It’s your body size, you read that right.
 It makes perfect sense, but many people overlook it.
-Rackets react differently to women’s bodies based on their body composition.

 Since your body produces power, choose a narrow frame racket if you’re strong.
 Don’t waste time trying to compensate for what you don’t have, but focus on what you do well.